 Much like reducing workload, there is no magic wand for improving staff satisfaction.
 However, there are strategies that research shows makes staff happier.
 Staff satisfaction polls across sectors show that feeling valued is incredibly important, something no different with teachers.
 A weekly reward system for staff, for example, is an effective way for staff to feel appreciated.
 Alongside a sense of appreciation, all staff want to feel they have a voice and are free to express any concerns.
 Have an anonymous feedback box and regular teacher surveys to get a sense of how staff feel.

 Quality CPD is a big factor for teachers both leaving and staying in a school.
-The key being flexibility.
+The key is flexibility.
 Teachers need to feel that they can be developed if they want.
-If it starts to be viewed as chore, like as a weekly “tickbox”, there could be push back.
+If it starts to be viewed as a chore, like as a weekly “tickbox”, there could be pushback.
 On top of this the CPD needs to feel relevant and if possible, also bespoke.
 Allowing teachers to do and run their own CPD on a departmental level can also be effective.
-Masses of information is available with https://tdtrust.org/ and through https://www.tes.com/institute/cpd-courses-teachers.
+Masses of information is available with https://tdtrust.org/ and through https://www.tes.com/institute/courses/improve-your-skills.

 Airsupply realises that retaining teachers is a difficult and complicated process, which is often outside of the school’s remit.
 We’re interested to hear if you’ve any strategies which we could share that, like ours, can be easy to implement.
 Let us know at firstname.lastname@example.org

 Airsupply teachers typically earn £30 per day more, doing work they choose.